yoavram/ESEB2013/abstract.md

-% Evolution of stress-induced hypermutation with and without recombination
+% Stress-induced mutation in the presence of recombination
 % Yoav Ram
 % Rapid evolution and population genetics symposium